marcgg/marcgg.github.com/_posts/2025-02-19-team-morale.md

 ### tl;dr:

 - Morale is a flawed metric that is hard to measure and hard to act on.
 Using it as an objective leads to misguided actions (pizza party!), obfuscating the real underlying problems.
 - Morale is a byproduct of everything going on in the company.
 While improving it shouldn't be an objective in itself, there are many reasons to pay attention to it.
+- Instead of focusing on mood or morale, gather qualitative feedback on specific topics.
+This is more actionable and precise, and should help you address actual issues and not the resulting low morale that is just a side effect.

-## A Flawed Metric
+## A Flawed "Metric"

 ### Hard to measure